ljeasson/CSCI447_Project3/README.md

 # CSCI447_Project3
-# First-Person Obstacle Course with Metroidvaynia level progression
+# First-Person Obstacle Course
+# Collect the orbs from three levels to progress to the final door